Kr1ngl3/LinkedBaseAndWrapperList/README.md

 # LinkedBaseAndWrapperList
-helper classes to make lists who update together
+helper classes to make lists which update together